Second law of thermodynamics in closed quantum many-body systems: Introduction

 While there are many different forms of the second law, the representative forms that correspond to adiabatic operations are \emph{Planck's principle}~\cite{Lieb1999,Tasaki2016SecondLaw,Hokkyo2025} and \emph{the law of increasing entropy}~\cite{Kittel1980,Landau1980,Callen1985,Lieb1999}.
 Here, Planck's principle states that the energy of a closed system cannot be decreased by any adiabatic thermodynamic operation in which the initial and final values of the control parameters, such as volume and magnetic field, coincide.
 The law of increasing entropy states that thermodynamic entropy of a closed system cannot be decreased by any adiabatic operation.
 These laws are well established in thermodynamics.
 However, their understanding from microscopic physical laws is still insufficient.

 Planck's principle has motivated researchers to introduce the notion of \emph{passivity}~\cite{Pusz1978,Lenard1978,Gorecki1980,Daniels1981}.
 A quantum state is said to be passive for a given Hamiltonian if the expectation value of the Hamiltonian cannot be decreased by applying any unitary time evolution.
 It has been shown~\cite{Lenard1978} that the necessary and sufficient condition for passivity is that the quantum state can be written as a classical mixture of energy eigenstates with probabilities that are in descending order with respect to the energy eigenvalues.
-This implies that any pure quantum states except for the ground states are not passive.
+This implies that any mixed quantum states with nondescending-order probabilities, including pure quantum states other than the ground states, are not passive.

 On another front, in the study of thermalization of isolated quantum systems~\cite{Neumann1929,Deutsch1991,Srednicki1994,Rigol2008, Kim2014,Beugeling2014,Biroli2010,Mori2016,Iyoda2017,Srednicki1996,Arad2016,Brandao2019,Essler2024,Tasaki1998,Reimann2008,Linden2009,Short2012,Reimann2012,Farrelly2017,Eisert2015,D'Alessio2016,Gogolin2016,Mori2018,Kinoshita2006,Gring2012,Trotzky2012,Kaufman2016, Goldstein2015,Tasaki2016,Goldstein2017,Goldstein2006,Popescu2006,Sugita2006,Reimann2007,Sugiura2012,Sugiura2013,Rigol2007,Sotiriadis2014,Wouters2014,Pozsgay2014,Ilievski2015,Mierzejewski2015,Ilievski2015a,Ilievski2016,Doyon2017,Kuwahara2020ETH,Reimann2015,Sugimoto2021,Sugimoto2022,sugimoto2023bounds,Serbyn2026}, it is widely believed that not only Gibbs ensembles but also other quantum states, including pure quantum states, can represent thermal equilibrium.
 For instance, the eigenstate thermalization hypothesis (ETH)~\cite{Neumann1929,Deutsch1991,Srednicki1994,Rigol2008} states that every energy eigenstate located in the bulk of the energy spectrum represents thermal equilibrium, and is believed to hold for typical nonintegrable systems~\cite{D'Alessio2016,Neumann1929,Deutsch1991,Srednicki1994,Rigol2008,Kim2014,Beugeling2014,Reimann2015,Sugimoto2021,Sugimoto2022,sugimoto2023bounds}.
 However, given that general pure quantum states do not satisfy the condition for passivity, Planck's principle does not seem to hold for thermal equilibrium represented by pure quantum states.